 A CEO reviews a product launch plan that falls short of the company’s historical bar.
 The deck is incomplete, the go-to-market assumptions are weak, and the success metrics are vague.
 Two years ago, the CEO would have sent it back for a third revision.
 Today, the CEO approves it because they lack the energy to fight.

 Mediocrity becomes normalized.
-The team learns that “good enough” is acceptable.
+The team learns that “good enough”.
+Is acceptable.
 The company’s competitive advantage, historically rooted in execution excellence, deteriorates.
 The best people disengage because they joined to work at a high standard, not to watch it decay.

 Coaching addresses the fatigue, boundary-setting, and energy management that strategy consulting cannot restore.
 The issue is not that the CEO lacks strategic clarity.
 It is the CEO who has depleted the internal reserves required to enforce standards.
 Coaching rebuilds the capacity to say no, to hold the bar, and to absorb the short-term friction of sending work back.
 Structure is empathy at scale, and enforcing structure requires energy that must be actively managed.

-Signal Five: The Knowing-Doing Gap: Strategic Clarity Without Execution Capacity
+Signal Five: The Knowing-Doing gap: Strategic Clarity Without Execution Capacity

 A founder has perfect clarity on the next three strategic moves: hire a VP of Marketing, rebuild the sales compensation plan, and launch a second product line.
 The strategy is sound.
 The market timing is right.
 The capital is available.
 Six months pass and none of it happens because delegation feels risky, conflict avoidance prevents necessary team changes, and the founder stays stuck in operator mode.